What is a Bachelor's Degree?

 In addition to completing a course of study in your major area of academic interest, the three colleges have "breadth requirements."
-For students in the College of Humanities, Arts and Social Sciences, these include courses in foreign language, humanities, fine arts, social sciences, ethnic studies, physical and biological sciences, math, computer science and/or statistics.
-An additional requirement is a year-long series of English composition.
+For students in the College of Humanities, Arts, and Social Sciences, these include courses in foreign language, humanities, fine arts, social sciences, ethnic studies, physical and biological sciences, math, computer science, and/or statistics.
+An additional requirement is a year-long series of English compositions.

 (Review the following information carefully)

 If you have questions contact your major department and academic advisor.
 It is your responsibility to be aware of all University, College, and major graduation requirements and to satisfactorily complete those requirements.